pienaaranker/pods-file-monitor/README.md

 `./fswatchmonitor.sh`

-Every time a file is changes in the `{top_level_project_dir}/Pods/` directory it will search for that file in `{top_level_project_dir}/../` recursively, matching the Pod name as the source directory and replacing the file that changed.
+Every time a file is changed in the `{top_level_project_dir}/Pods/` directory it will search for that file in `{top_level_project_dir}/../` recursively, matching the Pod name as the source directory and replacing the file that changed.